responsivedev/examples/README.md

 ```

-You can apply the patch above by copying it to clipboard and executing
+You can run `git apply streams-app/src/main/resources/responsive-patch.diff` to apply the change
-`pbpaste | git apply`.
+locally.

 ### API Keys